 Super important.
 I’m talking about the little things that will make or break your teaching together.
-You and your co-teacher need to know the classroom rules to be consistent.
-Decide the rules together.
-What are the non-negotiable rules and which ones can be flexible?
+You and your co-teacher both need to be comfortable with the classroom rules, and you both must be consistent.
+Ideally, you’ll decide the rules together.
+What are the non-negotiable rules, and which ones can be flexible?

 Can Susie use the restroom after returning from recess?
 Yep – she should have gone at recess time, but we all know that sometimes doesn’t happen.

 And by the way, what is the discipline plan?
 You better agree on one from the start.
 Talk about it, discuss it.
 Don’t just say, “We’ll figure it out.”
 You need to know each other’s expectations ahead of time.)

 What about when you wake up sick?
 Will you text your co-teacher?